 Remind yourself that your body is having a false alarm.
 Nothing bad will happen to you.
 You’ve survived attacks before, and you will this time, too.

-Fear of a panic attack can make you miserable, but you can overcome it.
-Ask your doctor or therapist for help, and remember these tips:
+Fear of a panic attack can make you miserable, but with professional support and self-monitoring strategies, it can be managed.
+Ask your doctor or therapist for help.
+Remember these tips:

 Keep in mind that places and activities don’t cause attacks.
 Separate the attack from the situation.
 Make an effort not to avoid the situation in the future.